not yet categorised. :)

-(this is our only source of income to cover the costs of administration)
+(this admission fee is our only source of income to cover the costs of administration)

 The Logan Village Museum complex is set with in the Logan Village Green complex.
-This is a collection of historic buildings with two being original to the site.
+This area is bounded by Wharf Street, River Street and Logan Street.
+This is a collection of historic buildings with two being original to the site, therefore heritage listed.
 The other buildings have been moved to the complex and renovated.
-All buildings except for the upper floor of the old school have wheel chair access.
+All buildings except for the upper floor of the old school, and the new Railway Hut have wheel chair access.

 All of these buildings are used for a number of purposes, and can be hired by Community Groups by an hourly rate.

-The original school house is the current Logan City Council Library, the school house is used for community meetings both upstairs and down and is heritage listed.
+The original school Building was built in 1902 and remained as a School until 1982.
+The school house is used for community meetings both upstairs and down and is heritage listed.

 This photo shows on the left where the Doo Drop Inn was positioned before it was relocated to its present position near the Museum buildings.

 The Teachers Residence which is now the Logan Village Library is in its original position.

 The Col Ferguson Cottage is used as a meeting venue by many community groups.
 It original position was in River Street.

 Doo Drop Inn is our wonderful Craft Cottage, where visitors can see such a wonderful display of home made items.
 This now has wheel chair access.

 The Dance Hall was built cir 1866 in Quinzeh Creek Road.
 It was moved to the corner of Wharf and Albert Streets cir 1887.
 After this it was used for various reasons, blacksmith shop, garage and store area.
 It was dismantled and donated to the Village Green in the early 1990s.